CutaneousBioinf/LiteratureMiningTool/RelatGold/Gene2DrugAssociationGoldStandard/README.md

 Project Title: Gene2DrugAssociationGoldStandard

-Introduction:
-The Gene2DrugAssociationGoldStandard project is meant to extract gene-drug associations from three resources, namely Comparative Toxicogenomics Database (CTD), DrugBank and PharmGKB.
+Introduction: Gene2DrugAssociationGoldStandard project is meant to extract gene-drug associations from three resources namely Comparative Toxicogenomics Database (CTD), DrugBank and PharmGKB.
 The project also compiles a unique list of associations from all resources.

 Prerequisites: The resource files should be downloaded from CTD, DrugBank and PharmGKB.

 ---- RUN IN AN IDE ----

-The entire project should be pulled into a Java IDE, such as Eclipse.
-The execution of the project starts from the main method within each package.
+The entire project should be pulled into Java IDE, such as eclipse.
+The execution of the project starts from main method within each package.

 ---- COMPILE AND RUN ON THE COMMAND LINE ----